SQream/sqream_docs/guides/operations/information_for_support.rst

 #.
 What is the query or statement that exposed the problem?
 #.
 Were there any external factors? (e.g. Network disconnection, hardware failure, etc.)

+See the :ref:`reproducible_statement` section ahead for information about collecting a full reproducible example.

 Logs
 --------

 The logs produced by SQream DB contain a lot of information that may be useful for debugging.

 Look for error messages in the log.
 SQream's support staff are experienced in correlating logs to workloads, and finding possible problems.

+See the :ref:`collecting_logs` section ahead for information about collecting a set of logs that can be analyzed by SQream support.

 Fix
 ---------